vapoursynth/vapoursynth/doc/pythonreference.rst

       Illegal behavior detection.

+.. py:class:: CoreTimings

+   Controls filter timing for a core and is obtained from *Core.timings*.
+   While timing is enabled, the time spent in each filter's "getframe" function is added up per node and can be read from the *timings* attribute of the node.

+   .. py:attribute:: enabled

+      Whether filter timing is enabled.
+Can be set to turn it on or off.
+It is off by default, and turning it off only stops the counters from increasing.

+   .. py:attribute:: freed_nodes

+      The combined time, in nanoseconds, of the nodes that were freed while timing was enabled.
+Set it to 0 to reset the counter.

 .. py:class:: Local

    Internally, there can be more than one core.
 This is usually the case in previewer-applications.